2021-2022 ACA REPORTING

-If you plan to file for an extension for ACA reporting forms, make sure you set a deadline that gives you ample time to apply.
-Form 8809 must be filed on or before the due date of the return for an extension.
+If you plan to file for an ACA reporting extension, make sure you set a deadline that gives you ample time to apply.
+To apply for an ACA reporting extension, you’ll need to submit Form 8809 before the required return due date.

-Now is the time to review your current ACA strategy and determine what method of reporting you plan to use if you’re subject to the Employer Mandate.
-It’s important to approach ACA reporting with a team effort, aligning HR, the CFO or Controller, and your company’s accountant or tax advisor.
+If your company is subject to the Employer Mandate, start reviewing your current ACA strategy.
+Then, determine what method of section 6056 reporting you plan to use.
+To meet ACA reporting requirements for 2021 and in the years following, it’s crucial to approach it with a team effort, aligning HR, finance, and your company’s accountant or tax advisor.

 When reviewing your current ACA strategy, consider the following:

-- Do you have the right systems in place to properly track and manage ACA compliance, including employee statuses, benefits administration, and variable hour employee tracking?
+Do you have systems in place to accurately track and manage ACA compliance, including employee statuses, benefits administration, and variable hour employee tracking?

-- Reporting to determine which employees are eligible for health coverage.
+Reporting to decide which employees are eligible for health coverage.